rdkcentral/rdkservices/Network/doc/NetworkPlugin.md

 <a name="method.pingNamedEndpoint"></a>
 ## *pingNamedEndpoint [<sup>method</sup>](#head.Methods)*

 Pings the specified named endpoint with the specified number of packets.
 Only names returned by `getNamedEndpoints` can be used.
 The named endpoint is resolved to a specific host or IP address on the device side based on the `endpointName`.

+### Events

+  No Events.

 ### Parameters